-Basic Policies for Internal Control Overview of Operation (4) Notwithstanding the preceding two paragraphs, assistants to the Audit Committee may engage in other business operations, subject to the prior approval of the Audit Committee.
+Basic Policies for Internal Control Overview of Operation (4) Notwithstanding the preceding two - paragraphs, assistants to the Audit Committee may engage in other business operations, subject to the prior approval of the Audit Committee.
 (5) The personnel transfer, appraisal, and the like of the employees assisting the Audit Committee shall be determined upon obtaining the consent of the Audit Committee.
-10. Systems for Reporting to the Audit C Committee of the Company by Executive Officers and Employees, etc., of the Company and by Directors, Aud it & Supervisory Board Members and Employees, etc., of Its Subsidiaries, and Other Reporting to the Audit Co (1) Develop, maintain and operate a (1) Audit Committee members view important documents and receive system whereby the Audit reports on the execution of duties from Executive Officers and Committee members are able to employees, etc. by attending important meetings of departments attend important meetings of engaging in business execution such as the Management Meeting, the departments engaging in business CSR Committee, and the RMP. execution, and to receive reports (2) The "Executive Officer Rules" have been established, and Executive from Executive Officers and Officers promptly report to the Audit Committee in the event they employees, etc. discover a fraudulent act in the course of executing their duties and (2) Develop, maintain and operate a such act is not redressed immediately. system whereby Directors, Audit & (3) In the course of audits by the Audit Committee, the Company and its Supervisory Board Members and subsidiaries provide information on the handling of management tasks employees, etc., of subsidiaries in and the legality and appropriateness of their business operations, upon addition to persons receiving the request of the Audit Committee. reports therefrom report to the Audit Committee.
-(4) The Compliance Consultation Counter is in place to promptly address any reports or inquiries, etc., on violations of the "EBARA Group (3) Any person having made a report Code of Conduct" and laws and regulations at the Company and its under the two preceding subsidiaries, in accordance with the "Regulations for the Operation of paragraphs shall not be subject to the Compliance Consultation Counter."
+10. Systems for Reporting to the Audit (Committee of the Company by Executive Officers and Employees, etc., of the Company and by Directors, Audit & Supervisory Board Members and Employees, etc., of Its Subsidiaries, and Other Reporting to the Audit Committee of the Company (1) Develop, maintain and operate a (1) Audit Committee members view important documents and receive system whereby the Audit reports on the execution of duties from Executive Officers and Committee members are able to employees, etc. by attending important meetings of departments attend important meetings of engaging in business execution such as the Management Meeting, the departments engaging in business CSR Committee, and the RMP. execution, and to receive reports (2) The "Executive Officer Rules" have been established, and Executive from Executive Officers and Officers promptly report to the Audit Committee in the event they employees, etc. discover a fraudulent act in the course of executing their duties and (2) Develop, maintain and operate a such act is not redressed immediately. system whereby Directors, Audit & (3) In the course of audits by the Audit Committee, the Company and its Supervisory Board Members and subsidiaries provide information on the handling of management tasks employees, etc., of subsidiaries in and the legality and appropriateness of their business operations, upon addition to persons receiving the request of the Audit Committee. reports therefrom report to the (4) The Compliance Consultation Counter is in place to promptly address Audit Committee. any reports or inquiries, etc., on violations of the "EBARA Group (3) Any person having made a report Code of Conduct" and laws and regulations at the Company and its under the two preceding subsidiaries, in accordance with the "Regulations for the Operation of paragraphs shall not be subject to the Compliance Consultation Counter."
 Furthermore, in fiscal year disadvantageous treatment because 2016, whistleblowing contacts were established in external law firms of such reporting. for three Chinese subsidiaries, one Indonesian subsidiary and one Vietnamese subsidiary.
 Reports on the state of implementation of these are made to the Audit Committee as appropriate.
-(5) The Audit Committee established the Audit Committee helpline, allowing reports to be received on the violation of laws and regulations in the Company and its subsidiaries, in addition to other issues concerning corporate ethics, and a system is in place for employees, etc. of the Company and its subsidiaries to report to the Audit Committee if the Company's Directors and Executive Officers, and the Directors of its subsidiaries commit a fraud, violate laws, regulations or the Articles of Incorporation, conduct improper accounting practices, have corporate ethics issues or are otherwise found to be grossly inappropriate for management of the Company.
-(6) The Company ensures a system whereby any person having reported to the Audit Committee is not subject to disadvantageous treatment because of such reporting.
+(5) The Audit Committee established the Audit Committee helpline, allowing reports to be received on the violation of laws and regulations in the Company and its subsidiaries, in addition to other issues concerning corporate ethics, and a system is in place for employees, etc. of the Company and its subsidiaries to report to the Audit grossly inappropriate for management of the Company.